xebia-functional/scala-days-android/README.md

 Scala on Android
 ==============

 This application is written entirely in Scala on Android.
 We are excited to make the application open source and share the code with you.
 We have used the [macroid](http://macroid.github.io/) library extensively in this project.
-In addition we have contributed our own Macroid extenions to this application, that can be found here: [macroid-extras](https://github.com/47deg/macroid-extras).
+In addition we have contributed our own Macroid extensions to this application, that can be found here: [macroid-extras](https://github.com/47deg/macroid-extras).

 Compile
 ======